HexHive/dis-cover/README.md

   -p, --pickle          Output info in the pickle format (used with --bin) -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        File where the output should be written (used with --bin) (default "./reconstructed") -b, --bin             Extract info from a binary file (default) -c, --cpp             Compile C++ file under multiple scenarios and extract info from the given outputs
+                        File where the output should be written (used with --bin) (default "./reconstructed") -l, --list-classes    List the classes found in the binary (used with --bin) -b, --bin             Extract info from a binary file (default) -c, --cpp             Compile C++ file under multiple scenarios and extract info from the given outputs
 ```